Request for Proposal (click here for PDF application)

 Intent: The WSCJTC is to provide grants to local law enforcement agencies for the purpose of establishing officer wellness programs.
 Proposals are to include but are not limited to, building resilience, injury prevention, peer support, physical fitness, proper nutrition, stress management, suicide prevention, physical health services and mental health supports/services.
 Additional programs are also encouraged to focus on officer wellbeing.

-- Term of Contract: From November 1, 2022, to 6/30/23.
+- Term of contract: From July 1, 2023, to June 30, 2024.
 WSCJTC reserves the right to extend the contract by another 12 months during the initial term of the contract and will include that right in the contract.

 All proposals become the property of the WSCJTC, subject to the Public Records Act, RCW 42.56, and will not be returned.
 If an Agency wants to designate one or more parts of its proposal exempt from public disclosure, the Agency must clearly designate those parts.
 Marking the entire proposal exempt from disclosure will not be honored.
 The Agency must either limit the claimed exemption or withdraw the proposal.
 WSCJTC reserves the right to cancel or to suspend the RFP in whole or in part before naming the recipient.